 Kari Reynolds is a lifetime learner, engaged in continuously improving herself using her education, teaching experience, and professional development to aid both students and teachers.
 In doing so, she hopes to arm them with the tools needed to become impactful writers and citizens.
 Kari is a graduate of Grand Valley State University where she majored in English and minored in elementary education.
 She is a sixth-grade teacher at Rosewood Elementary in Jenison.
 She teaches all subjects and has co-taught classroom where general education and special education students learn side by side each day.
 She has taught summer institutes on the teaching of writing to K-12 teachers for the last sixteen years.
 Kari believes the written word is a very powerful tool.
 She has traditionally focused on producing memoir and professional articles.
 Her affinity for the art of writing has recently included some forays into writing historical fiction.

-Susan is a professor and department chair of English at Grand Rapids Community College.
+Susan is a professor of English at Grand Rapids Community College.